-A CPT boring (CPT-02) will be placed near MW-1 to confirm the presence of the MTBE hotspot found during the August 14, 2008, CPT boring.
-The soil boring will be advanced to a minimum depth of 45 feet bgs (figure 2).
+A CPT boring (CPT-02) is proposed to be advanced near CPT-01 to confirm the presence of the MTBE in the groundwater found during the August 14, 2008, CPT boring.
+Total depth of this boring will be 50 feet bgs.

-Soil samples will be logged using the USCS for lithologic interpretation and field screened for the presence of volatile organic compounds by headspace analysis using a pre-calibrated PID.
-Soil samples will be collected for lithologic interpretation and field screening at changes in lithology and at first encountered groundwater.
-The soil sample exhibiting the highest PID reading will be submitted for analysis.
+Soil samples will be logged using the Unified Soil Classification System (USCS) for lithologic interpretation and field screened for the presence of volatile organic compounds by headspace analysis using a pre-calibrated photo-ionization detector (PID).
+Soil samples will be continuously cored and collected for lithologic interpretation and field screening.
+The soil sample exhibiting the highest PID reading from the boring will be submitted for analysis.
+If PID readings do not indicate the presence of volatile organic compounds, the soil sample collected from above first water and from the bottom of the boring will be submitted for analysis.
 A chain-of-custody will accompany the samples during transportation to the laboratory.
-The selected soil sample(s) will be submitted to a California-certified laboratory for analyses of TPPH, BTEX, MTBE, DIPE, ETBE, TAME, TBA, 1,2-DCA, ethanol, and EDB by EPA Method 8260B.
-Additional analyses will include sulfate (EPA Method 300.0), ferrous iron (EPA Method 3500FE+D), total manganese (EPA Method 200.8), and total carbon (EPA Method 415.1).
+The selected soil sample will be submitted to a California-certified laboratory for analyses of TPPH, BTEX, MTBE, DIPE, ETBE, TAME, TBA, 1,2-DCA, ethanol, and EDB by EPA Method 8260B.
+Additional analyses will include sulfate (EPA Method 300.0), Ferrous Iron (EPA Method 3500FE+D), total and dissolved Manganese (EPA Method 200.8), and Total Carbon (EPA Method 415.1).